Emsu/prophet/docs/tutorial.rst

             return bollinger_values

 See how the :meth:`BollingerData.run` method uses the price data to generate a rolling standard deviation and rolling mean.
 The fillna method is used here to fill in missing data.
 Realistically, only the :meth:`bfill` method is uses in this example because the first 20 days won't have 20 prior days of price data to generate the rolling mean and standard deviation.

+.. note:: :code:`prices` is also passed into the run function of all :code:`DataGenerator` objects for convenience but we want to emphasize that the :code:`data` object is where most data from data generators is stored.

 The line below normalizes the bollinger data relative to the the rolling standard devation.
 This gives us the number of standard devations as an integer value.
 This means a value of 2 would be the upper band and a value of -2 would be the lower band.